Filing a Lawsuit in Colombia

 1. Gather Evidence:

-Start by collecting all relevant evidence related to the theft.
-This may include bank statements, communication records, messages, or any other documentation that can prove the theft and the amount stolen.
+Start by collecting all relevant proof: bank statements, transaction records, messages, emails, or any documentation showing the theft and the relationship between you and the accused.

 2. Report the Theft to the Police:

-In cases of theft, you should report the incident to the local police station where the theft occurred or where the offender resides.
-Provide the police with a detailed account of the theft, including dates, amounts, and any supporting evidence.
+You must file a police report at the station where the incident occurred or where the accused resides.
+Provide a full description of the theft, including dates, amounts, and any supporting documents.
+The police will then initiate a preliminary investigation.

 4. Legal Representation: